GaalexxC/ASAS/README.md

   8. Security Tools
   9. System Tools
   10. Exit

+#### Dependencies
+-ASAS requires several small applications to function properly such as whiptail, language-pack-en-base (fixes a Ubuntu UTF-8 bug) and software-properties-common.
+If applicable, dependencies will be installed by script automagically.

 #### OS Compatibility
 - Ubuntu Server 14.04 / 16.04 / 16.10 / 17.04 / 17.10
 - Debian 8, 9

-####Removed due to end of Life
+####Removed due to End of Life support
-- Removed Ubuntu Server 12.04 future support
+- Removed Ubuntu Server 12.04
-- Removed PHP 5.4 and 5.5 support end of life security updates
+- Removed PHP 5.4 and 5.5

 #### Added Custom Compile Nginx
 - Custom compile latest Nginx mainline with latest OpenSSL.
 Get the latest security enhancements and features as well as add your own custom modules when building Nginx.